spacecowboymdk/MOT1---Control-GUI/MOT1/README.txt

-This is to test updates to GIT
+This is to test updates to GIT.

+The update was successful.
+This is a new modification.